yhchen-tsinghua/matrix-bgpsim/docs/source/index.rst

 `matrix-bgpsim` is a Python project that provides a high-performance BGP routing simulator built on matrix operations.
 It enables full-scale AS-level route generation across the entire global Internet topology (77k+ ASes) in just a few hours, following the Gao-Rexford simulation model.
 It supports CPU backend with Python-native multiprocessing, and optionally GPU acceleration via PyTorch and CuPy backends.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents:
+   :caption: API Reference:

-   modules
+   matrix_bgpsim